lynnfaraday/aresmush.com/_root/tutorials/install/basic-config.md

 2. Copy/paste the following commands into the shell to run them.

         curl https://raw.githubusercontent.com/aresmush/aresmush/master/bin/install > install

         chmod +x install

         ./install

-        Note:  If you already have a GitHub clone, you can pass the HTTPS clone urls to the install script:
-               ./install <game code clone URL> <Web Portal clone URL>
-               If you don't know what this means, don't worry about it!
-It doesn't apply to you.

         export NVM_DIR="$HOME/.nvm"
         [ -s "$NVM_DIR/nvm.sh" ] && \. "$NVM_DIR/nvm.sh"

+> <i class="fa fa-exclamation-triangle"></i> **Note:** If you already have a GitHub clone, you can pass the HTTPS clone urls to the install script: `./install <game code clone URL> <Web Portal clone URL>`   If you don't know what this means, don't worry about it!
+It doesn't apply to you.

 3. Enter your ares password when prompted.